Safeguarding

 Our Collective Worships follow this structure:

-Gather together and light a candle.
-This signals the start of worship.
+Gather together and make worship a special time of the day.
+We light a candle and children are invited to join in with the school prayer, which signals the start of worship.
 We play a relevant song, hymn or piece of music when children come into the hall.

 Symbolised by a window, the Learning element is when new possibilities or different perspectives are ‘opened up’ through the use of drama, visual images, poetry or puppetry based on Bible stories or other texts.